-DOC is continuing to consult closely with local iwi Te rūnanga o Ngāti Tama, Ngāti Maru, Ngāti Mutunga, on this planned operation.
-It is also consulting with adjacent landowners and the affected community on the effects of this control plan and we would like to hear your views.
+DOC is continuing to consult closely with local iwi and hapū on this planned operation.
+It is also seeking feedback from adjacent landowners and the affected community on the effects of this control plan and would like to hear your views.
 We are here to listen to you.

-DOC staff from the Ngamotu/New Plymouth Office or our contractor EcoFX Limited, would like to contact you at a convenient time to discuss the proposed operation; how it affects you, and what we can do to mitigate these effects.
+DOC staff and/or our contractor EcoFX Limited would like to contact you at a convenient time to discuss the proposed operation; how it affects you, and what we can do to mitigate these effects.